brianhuffman/game-notes/baba-is-you.md

 ### 12. Lock the Door

 Break bug-is-push.
 Make baba-is-shift.
-Move bug and tree on same square near "you", facing right.
+Move bug and belt on same square right of "you", facing right.
 Simultaneously make bug-is-shift and belt-is-shift, near fungus.

 ### 13. Factory